Metaphors of Movement

 About the course

-Special Bonus: Get 50% off a Metaphors of Movement client session with Mark Andreas when you sign up for this level I and II training.
-These sessions will take place over Skype or Zoom either before or after the training live online.
+Special Bonus: If you like, you can get a 90-min.
+Metaphors of Movement session with Mark Andreas for the reduced price of $150, after you sign up for this level I training.
+These sessions will take place over Zoom either before or after the training.
 Contact Mark here to arrange your session.